ninadnehete/rails5-mongoid/README.md

 **Explanation:**
   * The `$` will be used in this tutorial for the command prompt and is not to be typed.
   * `rails5-mongoid` is the name that I chose to call the app.
 You may specify a different name.
-  * `--skip-bundle`: We will be running `bundle install` after tweaking the gemfile
+  * `--skip-bundle` We will be running `bundle install` after tweaking the gemfile
-  * `--skip-active-record`: Active record is for sql based databases, however we will be using the mongodb database.
+  * `--skip-active-record` Active record is for sql based databases, however we will be using the mongodb database.
   * `--skip-test` and `--skip-system-test`: We will have using rspec and cucumber for out tests.

 ## Source Control with Git